 You should use a method that is likely to reach affected individuals.
 For example, a mention in a corporate blog may not have the reach of a prominent and dedicated public announcement campaign.

-For indirect breach notifications, you should employ those measures you would for other public announcements.
-For example, consider how to incorporate media messaging, including a prominent notice made on your website, or other online/digital presence.
+For indirect notifications, you should consider measures used for other public announcements.
+For example, consider how to incorporate media messaging, including a prominent notice made on your website or other online/digital presence.